PhHitachi/HackBar/HackBar v2.8.md

       ```

     - <b>New features</b>
-      - Notify When have update
+      - Notification When have update
-      - anti modifications
+      - Anti modifications